DrAdrianDC/Quantitative-Research/Physics-Informed Neural Networks (PINNs) for Solving Differential Equations/README.md

 ### Importance and Potential Applications in Quantitative Analytics

 Physics-Informed Neural Networks (PINNs) are an innovative approach that integrates physical laws with machine learning models, providing an efficient way to solve complex partial differential equations.
-This is particularly useful in quantitative analytics, where understanding system dynamics through modeling is crucial.
-In finance, PINNs can model systems like option pricing, risk analysis, and asset optimization, incorporating market dynamics and physical constraints directly into the models.
-Their ability to improve the accuracy of predictions while respecting known physical or economic principles makes PINNs an essential tool for tackling real-world challenges across diverse industries.
+This is particularly useful in quantitative analytics, where

 ### Project Motivation